 The general interferometer use case is to make all 4 polarization products during correlation prior to recording visibilities.
 The VLBI use case is different since the relevant cross-hand products cannot be generated prior to recording the data.
-We will likely write (i.e., send to correlation) only 2 streams, either summed-antenna linear (to be converted to circular after correlation) or summed circular (to match the recordings of the rest of the world).
+We will likely write (i.e., send to correlation) only 2 streams, either summed-antenna linear (to be converted to circular after correlation) or summed-antenna circular (to match the recordings of other VLBI stations).
+We note that there is no current provision for the beamformer to convert from linear to circular, nor any strong desire from the community to do so, given the existence of alternative software tools [RD14].